In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Run the server

-Next, we’ll create an http server in order to run our agent.
+Next, we’ll create an HTTP server to run our agent.
 In the same file as our Agent definition:

 index.ts